stephmorales/final727/README.md

 ## Gathering Survey Data

 We fielded an online Qualtrics survey among Burmese adult population between October 7, 2021 - October 14, 2021 for a total of 8 consecutive days using Facebook platform for sampling.
 Specifically, we ran Facebook advertisements prepared in Burmese targeting 20 million Facebook users in Burma aged 18 and above.
 The Facebook advertisements appeared on top of a user’s Facebook page in their news feed.
 A mouse click on the advertisement led a Facebook user to our online survey website where respondents provided consent and completed the online survey in a secured manner.
 The Facebook sample was randomly chosen by Facebook’s built-in algorithms.
 A total of 1.33 million active Facebook users in Burma aged 18 and above saw our advertisements at least once between October 7, 2021 - October 14, 2021.
 Of those who saw the Facebook advertisements at least once during this time period, 31,015 clicked the link to our online survey.
 Of those who clicked the link, 7,720 completed the online survey for a completion rate of 25%.
-The Facebook platform has been recently used for collecting population data during public health emergencies like COVID-19 (@KreuterBarkay2020; @SalomonReinhart2021).
+The Facebook platform has been recently used for collecting population data during public health emergencies like COVID-19 (Kreuter, Barkay 2020; Salomon, Reinhart, 2021).
 We found the use of Facebook platform to get access to the population to be extremely useful during political upheavals like those currently unfolding in Burma where timely population data are urgently needed for swift humanitarian responses and where in-person interviews are not possible due to security, operational, logistical, and cost reasons.
 Our online survey covered numerous topics including demographics, mental health, access to basic healthcare, COVID-19, employment, food insecurity, social safety net, trust in the banking system, sources of information used to learn about the crisis, and trust in those information sources.
 The online survey took about 16 minutes to complete.
 Respondents completed the online survey using their tablets, smartphones, laptops, or PCs, and were compensated MMK 2,000 each (about 1.12 US$) for their time participating in the study and completing the survey.

 We measured the mental health outcome using the Patient Health Questionnaire-4 (PHQ4).
-This brief four-question survey was developed by @Kroenke2009 and has been established by @Lowe2010 as a valid and reliable measure of anxiety (prevalence of feeling “nervous, anxious, or on edge” and not being able to “stop or control worrying”) and depression (prevalence of feeling “down, depressed, or hopeless” and “little interest or pleasure in doing things”) over the past fourteen days.
+This brief four-question survey was developed by Kroenke (2009) and has been established by Lowe (2010) as a valid and reliable measure of anxiety (prevalence of feeling “nervous, anxious, or on edge” and not being able to “stop or control worrying”) and depression (prevalence of feeling “down, depressed, or hopeless” and “little interest or pleasure in doing things”) over the past fourteen days.
 The response scale for each of the items are “not at all”, “several days”, “more than half the days”, and “nearly every day”.
 The scores for each of the four items are totaled to analyze overall mental health outcome, while the two conditions (depression, anxiety) can be summed and scored separately to analyze the severity of each condition.
 We also asked respondents to self-evaluate their overall mental health on a 5-point scale (“Excellent”, “Very Good”, “Good”, “Fair”, “Poor”).
 We conducted all of our statistical analyses in Stata.

 ## Collecting data from the Google API